 Concealed Pistol Licenses (CPL)

 Washington State Law requires residents to apply for a CPL in the jurisdiction where they reside.
 If you have a Redmond mailing address but reside outside the city limits, you must apply through the King County Sheriff's Office.
 For all options below, a current, valid picture-ID is required.
 If your ID does not have a current Redmond address, please bring proof of residency, such as a utility bill.

 Redmond residents may apply for an original CPL between 9:00 - 10:30 a.m., Tuesday and Thursday at the front counter of the Public Safety Building.
-Please allow 30 minutes - 2 hours depending upon the number of other applicants.
+Please allow up to 30 minutes, depending upon the number of other applicants.
 (You may also apply through the King County Sheriff's Office which offers more days and times.)
 An original CPL is $50.75 and is valid for 5 years from the date of issue.

 Redmond residents may renew or replace a CPL anytime during regular business hours.
 The renewal fee is $32.00 and is valid for 5 years from the date of expiration of the current license.
 You have up to 90 days prior to the license expiration date to renew it.
 If you renew your CPL within 90 days after the expiration date, the late renewal fee is $42.00.
 CPLs more than 90 days expired are no longer valid; you must apply for an original.
 The replacement fee is $10 and will hold the original expiration date.

 Please allow up to thirty (30) days for any type of CPL application to be processed.

 Methods of payment acceptable at the Police Department: VISA, MasterCard or personal check.
 All cash payments must be made in person at City Hall, 2nd floor.